NPann/MrVox2D/readme.md

 ```

 * or:
-    * **Dictionary use**:Any parameters X in the structure Model.phy, Model.vox or Model.geo with size(X,2) > 1 will be considered for dictionary building.
+    * **Dictionary use**: Any parameters X in the structure Model.phy, Model.vox or Model.geo with size(X,2) > 1 will be considered for dictionary building.
 ```
 #!matlab
 Dico = GenLookUp2D('config/voxpar_dico.txt','config/seqpar_GESFIDE.txt')